 Dolphin School of English started in January 2016.

-Dolphin School of English provides free English lessons to poor or vulnerable children who are unable to attend English classes at private schools.
+Dolphin School of English provides free English lessons to poor or vulnerable children and adults who are unable to attend English classes at private schools.
 We believe learning an international language will help them in their future.
 We also provide IT skills to students who lack knowledge in this area.

 The Dolphin School of English receives no financial support from the Government; the school relies solely on donations, and volunteers for teaching.